 Writing your letter

-If this is your first letter to your MP, introduce yourself and tell them why you care about global inequality and fair taxation.
+If this is your first letter to your MP, introduce yourself and tell them why you care about the issue.
 If you have a personal connection to the topic of your letter, including this is a great way to convey your passion and commitment.

 After introducing yourself, use the EPIC writing structure for the body of your letter: